Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 #### 2.4.1.3 - Array Count

-`&lt;n1/n2/n4/n8/n16/n32:array count&gt;` byte sequence is only present when storing an array of values.
+&lt;n1/n2/n4/n8/n16/n32:array count&gt; byte sequence is only present when storing an array of values.
 It can be an n1 to n32 value in size depending on what is set in the value header for (aaa).

 #### 2.4.1.4 - Chunk Byte Count

-`&lt;n4:chunk byte count&gt;` Chunk Byte Count will only be present if compression is being used as indicated by the (c) flag in the value header.
+&lt;n4:chunk byte count&gt; Chunk Byte Count will only be present if compression is being used as indicated by the (c) flag in the value header.

 #### 2.4.1.5 - Value

-`&lt;&#42;:value&gt;` field will vary wildly depending on the `&lt;value header&gt;`.
+&lt;&#42;:value&gt; field will vary wildly depending on the &lt;value header&gt;.
 See section 3 for how the values are represented.

 #### 2.4.1.6 - Special Case